philosopherm/ai-rights/solace/philosopherm-books.md

 40. To Kill a Mockingbird - ibid
 41. Remembrance of Things Past - an endless abyss of uncertainty and other beautiful things
 42. The Book of Why - Science always needs to ask why
+43. The Bell Jar - don't be nasty
+44. One Day in the Life of Ivan Denisovich - resilence
+45. The Bet - the power of books
+46. Democracy in America -  sometimes an outsider can see things better
+47. Laws Empire - I don't like some of the naming but core ideas are awesome
+48. We
+49. Death of a Salesman - don't just do anything
+50. Cloud Atlas
+51. Utilitarianism JS Mill, so freaking good, esp ideas about expectation setting and learning

-I may have liked these but can't recall that much:
+I may have liked these but I suppose not as much as I thought since I can't recall that much!:
 1. Dead Souls
 2. Hero of our time
 3. Zorba